You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 Who is LinkedIn Best For?

-Writing articles on LinkedIn can make good sense if you want to use them to grow your professional reputation.
+Writing LinkedIn articles can make sense if you want to use them to grow your professional reputation.

-A well-written article could be a great way to show a potential employer or client that you really know your stuff in your field.
+A well-written article could be a great way to show a potential employer or client that you are knowledgeable in your field.

 For all other blogging purposes, though, LinkedIn isn’t a good choice of blogging software.

-Even if you do want to blog in order to gain name reputation in your industry, you could do that through writing elsewhere then linking to your work through a regular LinkedIn post.
+Even if you do want to blog to gain a name and reputation in your industry, you could do that by writing elsewhere and linking to your work through a regular LinkedIn post.

 Which Blog Software is Best for You?

-If you’re not sure which blogging software to pick, I recommend using self-hosted WordPress (WordPress.org).
+If you’re unsure which blogging software to pick, I recommend using self-hosted WordPress (WordPress.org).

 Don’t worry about the technical side of things, either.
-It’s incredibly easy to install WordPress on your site (most web hosts handle this for you).
-And here’s my step-by-step guide to getting your blog started with self-hosted WordPress today.
+It’s effortless to install WordPress on your site (most web hosts handle this for you).
+And here’s my step-by-step guide to starting your blog with self-hosted WordPress today.

-Bluehost and Dreamhost are great web hosts to choose, as both offer very good pricing, responsive technical support, and excellent hosting services.
+Bluehost and Dreamhost are great web hosts to choose from.
+Both offer very good pricing, responsive technical support, and excellent hosting services.

 So what if self-hosted WordPress doesn’t seem quite right for you?